 Your main course forms part of your individually tailored study programme which will include tutorial sessions and dedicated sessions where you will take part in commissions, live briefs, competitions and work experience.
 It will also include English and Maths if you have not yet achieved a level 2.
 This programme of study will enable you to develop the skills and experience to gain the competitive edge in both job and further education applications.

 You will also incur the following costs, estimated below for 2018/19:

-Level 1 Diploma plus English.
-A satisfactory reference for attitude, behaviour, attendance and punctuality.
+Level 1 Diploma plus a satisfactory reference for attitude, behaviour, attendance and punctuality.